maoberlehner/markus-oberlehner-net/resources/articles/2017-02-18_css-bem-and-context.md

 # CSS, BEM and context
 The recent days there was some talk about one of my favorite CSS architecture topics: styling things in the context of other things.

-It all started with a [tweet from Dave Rupert](https://twitter.com/davatron5000/status/829091851651149824).
+It all started with [a tweet from Dave Rupert](https://twitter.com/davatron5000/status/829091851651149824).
 He asked whether the style `.some-context .thing {}` belongs into `thing.css` or `some-context.css`.
-[Harry Roberts weighed in](https://twitter.com/csswizardry/status/829124651288780801) saying the style should be in `thing.css`.
+[Harry Roberts weighed in](https://twitter.com/csswizardry/status/829124651288780801) saying the style should be put in `thing.css`.

 Some days later Harry Roberts wrote [a blog article](https://csswizardry.com/2017/02/code-smells-in-css-revisited#a-class-appearing-in-another-components-file) referencing Dave Rupert's tweet and Jonathan Snook also wrote [a blog article](https://snook.ca/archives/html_and_css/coding-css-for-context) referencing both, Dave Rupert's tweet and Harry's article (this is getting really meta).